VirgilSecurity/virgil-sdk-python/documentation/get-started/data-integrity.md

 ### Transmit the Cards to Your Server

-Next, you must serialize and transmit this cards to your server, where you will Approve & Publish Users' Cards.
+Next, you must serialize and transmit this cards to your server, where you will approve & publish Users' Cards.

 ```python
 # export a Virgil Card to string